How IVMS 101 Enables the FATF Travel Rule

-If you have been trying to understand the FATF Travel Rule for virtual assets (we recommend our article on the basics of the Travel Rule), you’ve noticed that its main purpose is the exchange of information between Virtual Assets Service Providers (VASPs).
+If you have been trying to understand the Financial Action Task Force (FATF) Travel Rule for virtual assets (we recommend our article on the basics of the Travel Rule), you’ve noticed that its main purpose is the exchange of information between virtual asset service providers (VASPs).
 VASPs have to send similar data with each transaction, and if there was no naming convention, how would a VASP know which information refers to which required piece of data?

 Let’s look at an example on the data of the originator person:

-The IVMS is an universal common language for communication of required originator and beneficiary information between virtual asset service providers, or in short, the Travel Rule.
+The IVMS is a universal common language for communication of required originator and beneficiary information between virtual asset service providers, or in short, the Travel Rule.

 This technical document explains the standard in detail, addressing different notations, conventions, data types, and their structures.
 With relevant reach within VASPs and Travel Rule solution providers, the IVMS is a great achievement to help faster and easier adoption of the FATF Recommendation, as the majority of protocols and solutions available are aligned with it, enabling communication between parties.